mattscripted/mattscripted.github.io/content/blog/export-vs-export-default/index.md

 ## In Closing

-To summarize, we can use `export default` for the main thing and `export` for everything else.
+To summarize, we can use `export default` to export the main thing in a module and `export` to export everything else.
 However, there are mixed opinions on whether we should use `export default` at all, or stick with just `export` for everything.

-Ultimately, there is no clear answer.
+Ultimately, there is no definitive answer.
 So, I believe the best choice is to favour consistency and do what's right by the team.

 ## References